Get Start

 Step 2: Solving a Problem

-After defining a problem, we can solve it by calling the solve function:
+After defining a problem, we can solve it by choosing a numerical algorithm and calling the solve function:

-Note that there are different algorithms for differential fractional differential equations, such as FODE, FDDE and DODE, we need to choose a suitable algorithm for specific problem.
-For all the algorithms, please refer to algorithms documentation.
+Note that there are different algorithms for different fractional differential equations, such as FODE, FDDE and DODE, we need to choose a suitable algorithm for a specific problem.
+For all the algorithms, please refer to the algorithms documentation.

 using Plots